-For your ecommerce site to have immediate and long term success, it needs a continual flow of new and returning visitors driven by deliberate marketing techniques.
-The traffic that comes to your ecommerce store needs to be full of potential buyers.
+For your ecommerce website to have immediate and long term success, it needs a continual flow of new and returning visitors driven by deliberate ecommerce marketing techniques.
+The traffic that comes to your online store needs to be full of potential buyers.

-You might have the most well-designed ecommerce site on the best platform, but there is no guarantee that consumers will find your site or want to make a purchase.
+You might have the most well-designed ecommerce website on a popular platform such as Shopify or BigCommerce, but there is no guarantee that consumers will find your site or want to make a credit card purchase.
 You could even have the best prices in your market with high quality, sought after products.
 Still, if your website isn’t being deliberately made visible to the right audience, it may sit idle and not perform to its fullest potential.

-For you to maximize your online store, We are providing some “free” and paid strategies you can use to drive the right traffic to your website so you can increase your sales right away!
+For you to maximize your online store, We are providing some “free” and paid ecommerce marketing strategies you can use to drive the right traffic to your online store so you can increase your sales right away!

-Your social media posts should promote your offerings in a creative way that leads users to your store and ultimately make a purchase.
+Your social media posts should promote your offerings in a creative way that leads users to your online store and ultimately make a purchase.
 The point of any posts you make on platforms like Facebook, Instagram, and Twitter is for the reader to click through to product detail pages or landing pages.
 Do not get lost in the pursuit of vanity goals.
-Treat social media as a crucial channel for consumers to discover your products and find your store.
+Treat social media as a crucial ecommerce marketing channel for consumers to discover your products and find your online business.

 Some specific ideas to keep in mind for using organic social posts to get interested users to your site include:

 - Utilizing features like Facebook Shopping and Instagram Shopping to add Product Tagging to your listings to link directly to your online store.

 - Posting engaging posts that link back to your product listing, product categories, or landing pages. i.e., posting links to product information pages for blenders with the question, What is your favorite smoothie to make in the morning?

 - Making sure your online store is linked to all your social accounts.
 This is perhaps the most often overlooked, but essential step.